-- 1. Describe the movement of water on Earth's surface (e.g., flowing in rivers or streams from mountains to oceans or lakes); relate the formation of clouds and rain or snow to a change of state of water. - 2.
-Describe changes in weather conditions from day to day or over the seasons in terms of temperature, precipitation (rain or snow), clouds, and wind. - 3.
-Recognize that fossils found in rocks are the remains of animals and plants that lived on Earth a long time ago.
+- 1. Describe the movement of water on Earth's surface (e.g., flowing in rivers or streams from mountains to oceans or lakes); relate the formation of clouds and rain or snow to a change of state of water; describe changes in weather conditions from day to day or over the seasons in terms of temperature, precipitation (rain or snow), clouds, and wind. - 2.
+Recognize that some remains (fossils) of animals and plants that lived on Earth a long time ago are found in rocks; make simple deductions about changes in Earth's surface from the location of these remains (fossils).

-Earth in the Solar System
+Earth Science: Earth in the Solar System

-- 1. Describe the solar system as a group of planets (including Earth) each revolving around the sun; recognize that the moon revolves around Earth; draw or describe the phases of the moon; and identify the sun as the source of heat and light for the solar system. - 2.
-Relate daily patterns observed on Earth to Earth's rotation on its axis and its relationship to the sun (e.g., day and night, appearance of shadows).
+- 1. Describe the solar system as a group of planets (including Earth) each revolving around the Sun; recognize that the moon revolves around Earth and looks different in different times of the month; identify the Sun as the source of heat and light for the solar system. - 2.
+Relate daily patterns observed on Earth to Earth's rotation on its axis and its relationship to the Sun (e.g., day and night, appearance of shadows).